 "Whoa there, Buckaroo!" he warned.
 "Watch for cars!"

-Pazi turned to the figure which held her hand.
+Pazi raised her eyes to her brother.
 "Did you say Buckaroo?" she questioned, and then continued her hysterical chortling.

 Bernard nodded his head.
 "Uh huh, yeah, I said it," he admitted, unashamedly.
 "Now c'mon, Buckaroo.
 I'm starving."

 He began to cross the street, being as there was no speedy vehicle in sight.
 Pazi joined her brother's stroll, still holding his hand.

 They soon reached the opposite sidewalk.
 "Nuh uh," Bernard opposed.
 "I don't think so..."

 Pazi giggled again.
 "Yes I am!" she pressed, trying with no avail to conceal her laughter.